 Losing a tooth is disheartening, but you can get it all back.
 Thankfully, you have options with implant dentistry.
-If you find your confidence drained, trouble eating, or problems speaking because of tooth loss, Dr. Trujillo in Pheonix, AZ, has years of experience placing dental implants.
+If you find your confidence drained, have trouble eating, or have problems speaking because of tooth loss, Dr. Trujillo in Pheonix, AZ, has years of experience placing dental implants.
 Whether it’s one tooth or an entire arch, the team at Dr. Trujillo’s office can help you renew your smile with reliable implants that look and feel just like your real teeth.

 A Closer Look at Dental Implants